-- 7.01 Current agriculture operations will be supported until there is a time in which development is deemed reasonable. - 7.02 Appearance and visual impact on the landscape and existing development will be important considerations for future development. - 7.03 Open space and pathway systems will be expanded through future development and the protection of environmentally sensitive areas. - 7.04 Business uses should be directed to only those areas identified on Map 6. - 7.05 No industrial development will be supported within the Plan area. - 7.06 To provide a holistic, efficient, and thorough approach to community development in Springbank, local plans (conceptual schemes and master site development plans) must be prepared in accordance with Section 26 and Appendix B of this Plan.
+- 7.01 Current agricultural operations will be supported until such time that a transition to uses in accordance with this Plan are proposed. - 7.02 Preserving rural character and vistas within the community shall be important considerations for future development. - 7.03 Open space and pathway systems will be expanded through future development and the protection of environmentally sensitive areas. - 7.04 Notwithstanding agricultural businesses, business uses shall be directed to the Business and Springbank Airport Interface areas as identified on Map 6. - 7.05 No new industrial development shall be supported within the Plan area. - 7.06 To provide a holistic, efficient, and thorough approach to community development in Springbank, local plans (conceptual schemes and master site development plans) shall be prepared in accordance with Section 26 and Appendix B of this Plan.
 Conceptual schemes and master site development plans within the Plan area shall be adopted by bylaw and appended to the Plan. - 7.07 A local plan is not required within areas when the proposed subdivision meets the criteria for a first parcel out or agricultural use in accordance with the Municipal Development Plan.